 Review summary: Canon 6D Mark II vs Panasonic G80

-So what is the bottom line?
-Is there a clear favorite between the Canon 6D Mark II and the Panasonic G80?
+So how do things add up?
+Which of the two cameras – the Canon 6D Mark II or the Panasonic G80 – has the upper hand?
 A synthesis of the relative strong points of each of the models is listed below.